 The 75th Anniversary Year (1998) featured Verdi’s Requiem once more in May, this time in the Haslemere Hall, and in December Beethoven’s “Eroica” Symphony, which had been performed in the Society’s very first concert in 1923.

 After Thelma Slade’s eighteen years as choir-mistress HMS had little difficulty in finding talented musicians to train the choir, but found it extremely difficult to retain them for more than a few years.
 First came Juliette Pochin, an outstanding mezzo- soprano, who became pregnant and left after a year.
 Simon Wyatt stood in for one season.
 Philip Viveash (2002-4), a young counter-tenor, was followed by Jeanette Gallant (2005-7), an experienced Canadian voice-trainer and soprano, who returned unexpectedly to Canada with her husband.
 Then came Michael Veazey (2008- 2012), Christopher Hann (2013-14) and Tom Lydon (2015-2018).
-Clive Osgood, HMS accompanist and Director of Music at St Bartholomew’s Church Haslemere, then held the fort for two concerts until the appointment of Cole Bendall (2019-21).
-Our current Choir Master, Ondrej Soukup, joined us in January 2022.
+Clive Osgood, HMS accompanist and Director of Music at St Bartholomew’s Church Haslemere, then held the fort for two concerts until the appointment of Cole Bendall (2019-21) and Ondrej Soukup (2022).

 Darrell left HMS in 2007 after 25 years, even longer than the Society’s first conductor Anthony Bernard.
 His final concert included the premiere of his own choral work “Lord of All Creation”, commissioned by the Society.
 Martin Smith, who had been the orchestra leader for eight years, returned as the soloist in Vaughan Williams’ “The Lark Ascending”.
 Here Darrell is being presented with an engraved bowl by Chairman John Jackson.